Alexandre Le Grand (merchant): The Palais Bénédictine

-An innovator, Le Grand imagined a distillery that could accommodate visitors wishing to watch the production of the liqueur.
+An innovator, Le Grand imagined a distillery that could accommodate visitors wishing to watch the liqueur production.
 The distillery was opened to the public in 1873.
 A practicing Catholic and a follower of Catholic social doctrines, Le Grand founded a pension fund for his workers, practiced a paternalistic policy, and insured his workers against workplace accidents.
-In 1892 he founded both an orphanage in Fécamp and a Bénédictine company orchestra (Harmonie).
+In 1892. he founded an orphanage in Fécamp and a Bénédictine company orchestra (Harmonie).

 An eclectic, Le Grand also brought together several collections of paintings, statues, pieces of metalwork, enamels, tapestries, ivories, coins, illuminated manuscripts, and stained glass.
-He housed this vast collection in a huge palace-cum-factory – the Palais Bénédictine – built by Camille Albert, then architect of the city, a disciple of Viollet-le-Duc.
+He housed this vast collection in a colossal palace-cum-factory – the Palais Bénédictine – built by Camille Albert, then architect of the city, a disciple of Viollet-le-Duc.

-The Palais was opened in 1888, but was consumed in a huge fire on 12 January 1892.
-It was rebuilt, in a form even more grandiose, the following year.
-Before the second building was completed in 1900, Le Grand died; the building was inaugurated by his children.
+The Palais was opened in 1888 but was consumed in a massive fire on 12 January 1892.
+It was rebuilt in a form even more grandiose the following year.
+Before the second building was completed in 1900, Le Grand died; his children inaugurated the building.
 The building's finely wrought façade, dominated by spires and campaniles seemingly out of a Perrault fairy tale, enhances the prestige of the liqueur.

 The Château de Gruville

 In 1876, architect Albert Camille built the Château de Gruville for Le Grand on an agricultural estate in Contremoulins.
-The house is asymmetrical, in block plan, using heterogeneous materials: brick, timber frame, slate, etc. It was modified by Albert in 1911 (the addition of a grand staircase) and 1923 (adding a gallery).
+The house is asymmetrical, in block plan, using heterogeneous materials: brick, timber frame, slate, etc. Albert modified it in 1911 (adding a grand staircase) and 1923 (adding a gallery).
 The centerpiece of the estate, the château, was surrounded by a model farm and by water towers resembling crenellations, constructed between 1886 and 1888.

 Le Grand's passion for his model farm caused it to become practically a second business for him.
 He transformed 160 acre of forest into pastures and into fields of wheat, oats, rape, and beets, and he contributed to the betterment of Norman cattle stock – his cattle twice won prix d'honneur at the general concourse in Paris.